rengatech/gptmysite-widget/README.md

 # Run with docker

-To run Tiledesk web-widget on port 4200 run:
+To run GPTMysite web-widget on port 4200 run:

 ```